ffverse/ffscrapr/README.md

 ## Nomenclature decisions log

-Ordinary user functions are prefixed with `ff_` for easy autocomplete and wrap the corresponding function for each platform.
+Ordinary user functions are prefixed with `ff_` for easy autocomplete/search and wrap the corresponding function for each platform.

 League-specific functions are prefixed with the league - i.e. `mfl_`, `sleeper_`, `espn_`, `yahoo_` etc.

+Internal functions are prefixed with a `.fn_` if intended for cross-platform and otherwise with `.mfl_` and `.sleeper_` for platform specific.

 ## Changelog